 - If you’ve bought anything from the shops before approaching security, try to place the items into your hand luggage if possible.
 One less thing to carry, one less thing to lose.

 - Invest in a belt that does not have a metallic buckle.
-It took me ages to find one but when the Soul Soother spotted one in a Madrid market, I was over the moon.
+It took me ages to find one but when my companion spotted one in a Madrid market, I was over the moon.
 This is a big time saver when passing through the security gates.

 - Make sure that you wear shoes that are slip-ons not lace-ups.
 Taking time to undo and re-lace your shoes is an added hassle for you and an added delay for your fellow passengers.
 Also make sure that your footwear can be easily worn without need for a shoe horn.